In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Gluten-Free Friendly, Dairy-Free, Soy-Free, Paleo, Mediterranean, Lean & Clean, Diabetes-Friendly, Carb-Conscious, <600 Calories, Protein Plus

 2 Servings, 450 Calories/Serving

 Sweet and savory is the name of the game.
-Just ask Chef Thomas, who pairs rich cashew butter with sweet dried plums, nutty sesame oil, and zesty ginger for a delicious stir-fry sauce.
+Just ask our chefs, who pair sweet dried plums with rich cashew butter, nutty sesame oil, and zesty ginger for a delicious stir-fry sauce.

 In your bag